Diego232323A/microservice1/Readme.md

 # Microservice

-This repository contains three basic microservices that simulate an ordering system.
+This repository simulates an availability system.
 It is developed in Node.js and can run in a Docker container.

 ### Product Service

 - **Dwriting**: Manage orders.
 - **Endpoints**:
-  - `GET /products`: Returns a list of all orders.
+  - `GET /availability`: Returns a list of all availability.
-  - `GET /products/:id`: Returns the details of a specific order.
+  - `GET /availability/:id`: Returns the details of a specific availability.

 ## Project Configuration